Dover Motion’s Direct Drive Technology for Cell Imaging Exceeds Piezo Stage Performance with Lower Cost

 Piezo Stage Issues

-A company was developing an automated digital cytology instrument for cancer screening, and had used piezo motor stages for slide positioning and objective focusing.
-The issue was that the large friction deadband and poor control stability inherent in piezo systems could not deliver the ultra-high precision required to focus at the cellular level.
-Because of this, these prototypes had been unable to meet the cost or performance requirements to replace the slow, error-prone process of having a pathologist manually analyze each slide.
+A company was developing an automated digital cytology instrument for cancer screening.
+To actuate their slide positioning and objective focusing stage prototypes, they selected a popular modular motor incorporating a proprietary ultrasonic standing wave piezoelectric technology.
+However, they were unaware of the inherent technical limitations of their technology choice.
+These included temporal sensitivity to servo tuning, significant component wear, unreliability due to fragility, and particulate generation due to the highly-preloaded, ceramic motor-on-ceramic spar architecture.
+Additionally, this design approach resulted in a large friction dead band and the poor control stability inherent in such systems.
+It could not deliver the ultra-high precision required to focus at the cellular level and repeatably position the sample.
+Because of this, the prototypes had been unable to meet their cost or performance requirements needed to replace the slow, error-prone process of having a pathologist manually analyze each slide.

-The company was falling behind schedule when they came to Dover Motion for a better solution.
+The company was falling behind schedule and desperate when they came to Dover Motion for a solution.
 To learn more about the limitations of piezo stages, we have an educational video and detailed transcript here.

 Direct Drive Stages, A Better Alternative